This article is for US trips. For trips originating in Canada, please click here for information from our insurance

 - Comprehensive: Other property damage to the car that isn’t a collision – theft, fire, animal impacts, vandalism, falling objects and acts of nature (windstorm, flood, etc.)

 Renter: The renter is responsible to return the car on time and in essentially the same condition it was in when they first received it.
-If there is damage to the car at the end of the trip, unless the renter has documented pre-existing damage by uploading Trip Photos at the beginning of the trip, by e-mailing pictures and a description to email@example.com at the start of the trip, or has documented an agreement with the owner regarding pre-existing damage by using our “Trip Checklist” or similar means, the renter is primarily responsible for all damage.
+The renter is financially responsible for all physical damage unless they provide documentation of pre-existing damage.
+The renter may document pre-existing damage by uploading Trip Photos at the beginning of the trip, by e-mailing pictures and a description to email@example.com at the start of the trip, or has documented an agreement with the owner regarding pre-existing damage by using our “Trip Checklist” or similar means.
 Any physical damage protection that Turo offers is “secondary” or “supplemental”, as further detailed at the end of this FAQ article.

 The renter can choose from three (3) options to satisfy his or her physical damage obligations where the vehicle is insured via Turo and not through a commercial rental policy offered by the owner.

 - “Premium” Package: The renter’s out-of-pocket exposure is limited to payment of a deductible of $500.
 When damage is reported, the renter will be charged $500, and if the total costs (direct costs of damage, plus all “Related Costs”, as defined below) are less than $500, the renter will be refunded the difference.